-Then it was back to business: in May 1974, Ludvigsen traveled to Stuttgart to cover Porsche's 25th anniversary of car making.
-He took advantage and met the self-effacing Ghislaine Kaes, Ferry's first cousin and also his secretary in the early years.
-Kaes would prove to be an extraordinarily useful contact: as well as opening the archives, he showed Ludvigsen the ten-year report books that Porsche had begun in 1942 and which were a huge source of information.
+Then it was back to business: in May 1974 he went to Stuttgart to cover Porsche's 25th anniversary of car making and took advantage to meet the self effacing Ghislaine Kaes, Ferry's first cousin and also his secretary in the early years.
+Kaes would prove an extraordinarily useful contact: as well as opening the archives he showed Ludvigsen the ten year report books which Porsche had begun in 1942 and which provided a huge source of information.
 Kaes also helped him with the photographic archive: simply finding and identifying the pictures was quite an achievement.
-Ludvigsen immersed himself in Christophorus files, interviewed Ferry, and came across the then still-secret Studebaker project: "I loved discovering that kind of thing."
+Ludvigsen immersed himself in Christophorus